p-ranav/tabulate/README.md

 ## Nested Tables

-`Table.add_row(...)` takes a `vector<variant<string, Table>>`.
-So, you can pass either a string or another table.
-Under the hood, the table is first converted to string (using std::stringstream) and then used as the cell contents.
+`Table.add_row(...)` takes either a `std::string` or a `tabulate::Table`.
+This can be used to nest tables within tables.
 Here's an example program that prints a UML class diagram using `tabulate`.
 Note the use of font alignment, style, and width settings to generate a diagram that looks centered and great.

 ```cpp
 #include <tabulate/table.hpp>